corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/packaging/gradle-plugin/tuning-osgi-metadata.md

 R3 must also allow the bundle to import this package, which contains Hibernate-specific annotations:
 - `org.hibernate.annotations`

-R3 declares all these packages as dynamic imports to avoid binding the CPK to a specific version of Hibernate, which should make it easier for Corda itself to evolve without breaking everyone's CorDapps.
+R3 declares all these packages as dynamic imports to avoid binding the `.cpk` to a specific version of Hibernate, which should make it easier for Corda itself to evolve without breaking everyone's CorDapps.
 (Future versions of Hibernate are also likely not to use Javassist.)